MGM-5 Corporal: Introduction to service

+MGM-5 on an erector-and-launcher.

 The first three Corporal battalions were activated in March 1952 with an Engineer-User launch program beginning in January 1953.
 In the same year the Corporal II system was sold to the United Kingdom.
 The extremely ambitious original goal of the Corporal program was to have 16 battalions of missiles deployed by July 1954.
 Two batteries of Corporal I had been organized and equipped by July 1954.
 The 259th Corporal Battalion deployed to Europe in February 1955.
 It was followed by other units and by 1960 there were six battalions in Germany, two in Italy and four in the United States.
 Live-fire training for Germany-based US forces took place at Fort Bliss but later the British Royal Artillery Guided Weapons Range on the Scottish island of South Uist in the Outer Hebrides was used.
 Missiles were fired toward designated target coordinates in the Atlantic Ocean.
 Radar on Hirta (the main island of the St Kilda archipelago of Scotland) identified missile landing points.
 Frequently, Soviet spy ship 'fishing trawlers' would intrude into the target area.
 The UK adoption of the Corporal resulted in the islet of Rockall being incorporated into the United Kingdom in 1955, the last addition to the UK, to prevent its use by Soviet observers: the UK Minister of Defence Harold Macmillan was concerned that, were they to do so, the Soviets might discover how to jam Corporal guidance and tracking radio signals.